Office of Federal Contract Compliance Programs (OFCCP)

 Overview of the Final Rule

-- Does the Final Rule prohibit contractors from having formal and informal pay secrecy policies?
+- Do the pay transparency regulations prohibit contractors from having formal and informal pay secrecy policies?

-- Does the Final Rule’s definition of “compensation” only include an employee’s paycheck or salary?
+- Does the definition of “compensation” in the pay transparency regulations only include an employee’s paycheck or salary?

-- Is the Final Rule’s definition of “compensation” different from the definition in OFCCP’s Directive 2013–03?
+- Does the definition of “compensation” in the pay transparency regulations differ from the definition in OFCCP’s Directive 2013–03?

 - What is “compensation information”?

-- Is the Final Rule’s definition of “essential job functions” different from the definition under the Americans with Disabilities Act, as amended (ADA)?
+- Does the definition of “essential job functions” in the pay transparency regulations differ from the definition under the Americans with Disabilities Act, as amended (ADA)?

 - Are there any contractor defenses for alleged violations?